14 Top-Rated Things to Do in Vernon, BC

 5. Tune in to Nature at Allan Brooks Nature Centre

-Allan Brooks Nature Centre is where you can learn all about the natural world of the North Okanagan.
+Allan Brooks Nature Centre is where you can learn all about the natural world of the Okanagan region.
 Read interpretation signs while passing by the bluebird houses attached to fence posts.
 View sunbathing rodents at Marmot City, and marvel at warblers whizzing above the pond.

 An insight might occur to you while resting in the shade of the gazebo: It's not rocket science, this business of ecology.
 Everything is interconnected and needs the essentials of life: shelter, food and water; places to hide and places to thrive.

 Visit the nature center to touch feathers, handle bones, and observe a live hive of healthy working bees.
-Our quality of life is more intertwined with the natural world than we might realize.
 The exhibits are interactive, perfect for engaging a child's sense of wonder.
-Explore the beehive in the Discovery Room, accessed by bees from outside through a tiny tunnel.
-Wander through the naturescape gardens, and stroll the grassland trail, which is wheelchair accessible.
+Explore the beehive in the Discovery Room, where you can see a live honeybee colony.
+Wander through the naturescape gardens, and stroll the grassland trail.

 Allan Brooks was an outstanding naturalist, illustrator, and educator.
 The center in his name teaches us to value what we are on the verge of losing: grasslands and the wildlife that calls it home.
 Atop this lofty vantage point that was once the Vernon Upper Air Weather Station, you will learn why it's important to save remnants of the habitat that remains.